aragon/osx-plugin-template-hardhat/README.md

 ## Project

-The root folder of the repo includes three subfolders:
+The root folder of the repo includes two subfolders:

 ```markdown
 .